melonproject-archive/documentation/chapters/factory.md

     amguPayable(false)
     payable`

-This external function completes the set up of a water<b>melon</b> fund.
+This external function completes the set up of a Melon fund.
 The function ensure the `childExists` mapping does not contain the `hub` address, then adds the `hub` address.
 The function then sets all of the `hub`'s spokes, routing, permissions and then adds the `hub` address to the `funds` state variable address array.
-The new water<b>melon</b> fund is then registered with the Version Registry.
+The new Melon fund is then registered with the Version Registry.
 The function finally emits the `NewFund()` event, logging all parameter values as specified above.
-The function implements the `componentNotSet()` modifier ensuring its one-time execution in the water<b>melon</b> fund setup process.
+The function implements the `componentNotSet()` modifier ensuring its one-time execution in the Melon fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
 Here, the `deductIncentive` parameter is set to `false`.
 &nbsp;

 `function getFundById(uint withId) external view returns (address)`

-This external view function returns the address of the water<b>melon</b> fund given the `withId` value provided, which is the index of of the `funds` address array state variable.
+This external view function returns the address of the Melon fund given the `withId` value provided, which is the index of of the `funds` address array state variable.
 &nbsp;

 `function getLastFundId() external view returns (uint)`

-This external view function returns the index position of the most recently added water<b>melon</b> fund to the `funds` array state variable.
+This external view function returns the index position of the most recently added Melon fund to the `funds` array state variable.
 &nbsp;

 `function engine() public view returns (address)`

-This public view function returns the address of the water<b>melon</b> Engine contract.
+This public view function returns the address of the Melon Engine contract.
 &nbsp;

 `function mlnToken() public view returns (address)`